The American Embassy

 U.S. Assistance to the United Kingdom

 The International Fund for Ireland (IFI), created in 1986, provides funding for projects to generate cross-community engagement and economic opportunity in Northern Ireland (the United Kingdom) and the border counties of Ireland.
 Since the IFI’s establishment, the United States and EU have contributed the vast majority of funds, with the United States allocating more than $543 million over the lifespan of the IFI.

 Bilateral Economic Relations

 The United Kingdom’s Membership in International Organizations

-Both the United Kingdom and the United States belong to a number of the same international organizations, including the United Nations, North Atlantic Treaty Organization, Euro-Atlantic Partnership Council, Organization for Security and Cooperation in Europe, G-20, G-8, Organization for Economic Cooperation and Development, International Monetary Fund, World Bank, and World Trade Organization.
+Along with France, both the United States and the United Kingdom are among the five permanent members of the UN Security Council (P5) and are founding members of NATO.
+In addition, the United Kingdom and the United States belong to the Organization for Security and Cooperation in Europe (OSCE), G-20, G-7, Organization for Economic Cooperation and Development (OECD), International Monetary Fund (IMF), World Bank, and World Trade Organization.
 The United Kingdom also is an observer to the Organization of American States.

 The Ambassador, or Chief of Mission, is the highest ranking American official in the United Kingdom.
 The position’s full title is “Ambassador Extraordinary and Plenipotentiary”.
 It is “extraordinary” in that the Ambassador is the personal representative of the President of the United States to Her Majesty the Queen.
 The “plenipotentiary” in the title indicates full power to negotiate.
 As well as being responsible for the work of the various sections of the Embassy, the Ambassador coordinates the activities of all departments and agencies of the United States Government with representatives in Britain.